Simple

 or reasons for thanksgiving.
 We have the freedom to choose the

 perspective, the attitude that brings contentment.
-Develop our

 spiritual maturity - Worldly attractions quickly fade away,